-Since the direct job impacts drive the personal income and induced impacts, the remainder of this analysis focuses on the changes in direct jobs, by job category and by commodity/commodity/group.
+Since the direct job impacts drive the personal income and induced impacts, the remainder of this analysis focuses on the changes in direct jobs, by job category and by commodity/commodity group.

-Table II-7 compares the direct jobs generated in 2010 and 2017 by job category at the Seaport.
-Between 2010 and 2017 direct jobs increased by 1,351 jobs.
-The largest gain was with jobs associated with the trucking industry and International Longshore and Warehouse Union (ILWU).
+Table II-7 compares the direct jobs generated in 2017 and 2021 by job category at the Seaport.
+Between 2017 and 2021 direct jobs increased by 830 jobs.
+The largest gain was with jobs associated with warehouses and distribution centers, followed by the trucking industry and International Longshore and Warehouse Union (ILWU).
+Notably, Dreisbach partnered with Lineage Logistics in the development of a state-of-the art intermodal transload and consolidation facility for perishable commodities at the Port of Oakland known as Cool Port Oakland, which opened in fall of 2018.
+In addition to Cool Port Oakland, the number of warehousing, container freight stations, and distribution facilities jobs increased reflecting the growth in containers between 2017 and 2021.
 The growth in trucking and ILWU jobs reflects the growth in containers handled at the Port of Oakland Seaport.
 The increase in trucking jobs reflects the increased number of employees needed to move containers to and from the Seaport's terminals and warehouses, container freight stations, transloading operations, distribution centers, and rail yards.
-The increase in ILWU jobs is directly related to the increase in the man power needed to load and unload containers on and off vessels calling the Seaport's terminals.
-Similarly, there is an increase of jobs in the warehousing category.
-Tug assists jobs grew by 46 full time equivalent jobs reflecting the growth in vessel calls.
-In addition to the increase in the number of vessels, the larger container ships calling the Port of Oakland Seaport typically require an additional tug per call.
+The increase in ILWU jobs is directly related to the increase in the manpower needed to load and unload containers on and off vessels calling the Seaport's terminals.